Hi everyone, Jo here.

 By now I’d realised that I didn’t just want this to be a hobby – it was more than a distraction tool, I could see myself doing this forever.
 I want to come home from a long day’s work and feel like my tiredness is worth something.
 People still laugh at me when I tell them: “I want to be a psychologist”, probably because it’s hard to believe that someone with a mental illness (or several) would ever heal enough to help someone else through theirs.

 But I don’t see my illness as a curse anymore, why should it hold me back?
-Some of the best counsellors I’ve known have been through the toughest of times, and my experience with mental illness and trauma gives me a unique qualification in life that not everyone has access to – it may have stolen a part of me, but its also given me a very real understanding of what its like to feel pain, what its like to fight the same battles every day, and how on bad days, simple tasks can turn into mountains that seem impossible to climb.
+Some of the best therapists I’ve known have been through the toughest of times, and my experience with mental illness and trauma gives me a unique qualification in life that not everyone has access to – it may have stolen a part of me, but its also given me a very real understanding of what its like to feel pain, what its like to fight the same battles every day, and how on bad days, simple tasks can turn into mountains that seem impossible to climb.
 I might not be completely healed yet, but I’m a work in progress – and that’s totally okay.

 One day, it will make me a brilliant therapist – and for that, I’m grateful.